DoubleCouponDay/Chunkus/README.md

 Ensure that git is installed.

-On linux install the following:
+On linux install the following to install OpenGL:

 	sudo apt-get install mesa-common-dev libxi-dev libx11-dev libgl1-mesa-dev libglu1-mesa-dev